Taste of spring invades US to close out February with wild temperature swings for millions

 Bismarck, North Dakota, is just one of many parts of the nation that will notice the difference as temperatures warm up this week.

 The low temperature was 39 degrees below zero on Feb.
-18. On Monday, Bismarck is expected to get to around 47 degrees during the day – a nearly 90-degree temperature swing in less than a week.
+18. On Tuesday, Bismarck reached 47 degrees during the day – an 86-degree temperature swing.

 HOW THE SPRING PREDICTABILITY BARRIER IMPACTS LA NINA, EL NINO FORECASTS